stampd/rails-interview-project/README.md

-# Kaleo Rails Engineer Candidate Interview Project
+# Batteries 911 Rails Engineer Candidate Interview Project

+(This is a fork of the [Kaleo Rails Engineer Candidate Interview Project](https://github.com/batteries911/rails-interview-project).)

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.